tbklang/documentation/docs_src/implementation/35-typechecking.md

 typeEnforce(Type toType, Value v2, ref Instruction coercedInstruction, bool allowCoercion = false)
 ```

+We will discuss exact equality and exact equality through coercion in the next two sections.

 #### Type equality

 In order to check strict equality the type enforcer will initially check the following condition.
 We label the `toType` as $t_{1}$ and the the type of `v2` as $typeof(v_{2})$ (otherwise referred to as $t_{2}$).